 \subsubsection{Patchwork of tensor network states at the excitations}

-As a generalization of MPS patchwork state for the loop excitations, we assume that $\ket{a}_A$ admits an expression in terms of the tensor network state (TNS) at $A$.
-Note that $A$ is a locus of a simplical complex, so it can have e.g. a junction of hyper surfaces and generally is not a manifold.
+As a generalization of the MPS patchwork state for loop excitations, we assume that $\ket{a}_A$ admits an expression in terms of a tensor network state (TNS) at $A$.
+Note that $A$ is a locus of a simplicial complex, so it can include, for example, a junction of hypersurfaces and is generally not a manifold.